dlang/DIPs/DIPs/1NNN-RAC.md

 ## Rationale

-Common use cases not being supported nor workaroundable can be quite frustrating to D users.
-Linker errors for those who have not studied linkers can be quite challenging to attempt an understanding of.
-With frequent request for help from those that reach them.

-A lot of problems with symbol representation can be silently hidden to D users when you only support static libraries and an executable for constructing a process containing D.
-However this is not the only configuration that people want or need their binaries to be built as.

-Plugins into D, D plugin into another language, replacable binaries are all examples of use cases for where someone may wish to use shared libraries that involve D.

-To make D work consistently and easily with a clear story for the user to understand, how symbols are represented in the language must be improved.

-The main consideration is to start at the module.
-If we know if the module is in the current binary, or outside of it, we can resolve a number of linker issues by default without any further modification.
-All other changes can come from this knowledge.
+It can be frustrating for D users to encounter challenges arising from the lack of support for common use cases and the absence of viable workarounds, particularly in the context of linker errors.
+For those unfamiliar with linkers, understanding and resolving these errors can be daunting, often leading to requests for assistance.

+A significant portion of symbol representation issues in D remains obscured when the language's use is confined to static libraries and standalone executables.
+However, such a configuration does not cater to the diverse needs and preferences of all users.
+There is a demand for more flexible binary configurations, such as those involving shared libraries.

+Use cases like integrating plugins into D, creating D plugins for other languages, or developing replaceable binaries exemplify the scenarios where shared libraries involving D are beneficial.
+To ensure D's consistency and ease of use, it is crucial to enhance the language's approach to symbol representation.

+The primary focus should be on the module level.
+Understanding whether a module is within or external to the current binary is key to resolving many linker issues by default.
+This fundamental knowledge sets the stage for further improvements and modifications.

 ## Prior Work

-In 2016 Benjamin Thaut did a talk at DConf [D's Import and Export Business](https://www.youtube.com/watch?v=-vEmOc-WphY) which covered a proposal for improving the language and the implementation details of export and shared libraries.
+In 2016, Benjamin Thaut delivered a presentation at DConf titled "[D's Import and Export Business](https://www.youtube.com/watch?v=-vEmOc-WphY)" addressing a proposal to improve the D programming language, specifically focusing on the export and shared library functionalities.

-This DIP, while not directly based upon it and does not touch upon the implementation details, does come to similar conclusions that ``export`` must not be a visibility modifier to make D work when using positive annotation.

-A key difference is that Benjamin's talk suggested that ``dllimport`` switch set to all was a good solution of specifying that a symbol is in DllImport mode.
-However after many years experience with D and shared libraries, it has been shown in the community usage that this is a source of constant linker errors and so a solution that is finer grained is required.
+While this DIP does not directly derive from Thaut's proposal and diverges from discussing specific implementation details, it arrives at a similar conclusion regarding the role of `export`.
+Specifically, it recognizes that, for effective use of positive annotation in D, `export` should not function merely as a visibility modifier.

+A notable distinction from Thaut's approach is his suggestion to set the `dllimport` switch to 'all' as a method of indicating that a symbol is in DllImport mode.
+However, based on the D community's extensive experience with shared libraries in the ensuing years, it has become apparent that this approach frequently leads to linker errors.
+Therefore, a more nuanced and finer-grained solution is required to address these issues effectively.

 ## Description

 ### Cornerstone Changes

-This section introduces crucial changes for future updates and ensures error-free compilation.
+This section outlines crucial changes for future updates to ensure error-free compilation.

-1. External Import Path Switch: A new flag ``-extI`` is added, similar to the ``-I`` switch, marking modules as external to the currently compiling binary.
-This should be automated by build managers using the knowledge of dependencies being shared libraries to automatically apply it instead of ``-I``.
+1. __External Import Path Switch__: A new compiler flag, `-extI`, is introduced.
+Functioning analogously to the `-I` switch, this flag designates modules as external to the binary currently being compiled.
+Ideally, build managers should automate this process, using knowledge of dependencies to substitute `-I` with `-extI` for modules associated with shared libraries.
-2. Out-of-Binary Modules: For such modules, all non-templated scopes are interpreted to implicitly have ``extern`` attribute applied to them.
+2. __Out-of-Binary Modules__: Modules identified as external (via the `-extI` switch) will have an implicit `extern` attribute applied to all non-templated scopes.
-3. Symbol Import: To import a symbol in DllImport mode, use both ``export`` and ``extern``.
-The function body's status is irrelevant.
+3. __Symbol Import:__ To import a symbol in DllImport mode, annotation with both `export` and `extern` is required.
+The presence or absence of a function body in this context is inconsequential.

-In the following sections, the reliability of templates is considered for linking against shared libraries, the D interface generator, different export annotations and inlining.
+The following sections consider the reliability of templates when linking with shared libraries, the D interface generator, different export annotations, and inlining.

 ### Reliability of Templates

-Templates are a very easy way to make builds fail to link, due to assumed template instantiations existing.

-It is important therefore, that symbols originating from templates are by default not able to be exported or put into dllimport mode.
-Instead they must be reinstantiated when they are seen to be outside the binary and placed into target binary with appropriate duplication flags set.
-To do this, use the external import path switch flagging per module.
+Templates can lead to linkage failures due to assumptions about template instantiations.
+Therefore, it is important to ensure that symbols derived from templates are not automatically eligible for export or placed into DllImport mode.
+Instead, these symbols should be re-instantiated when identified as external to the binary and placed into the target binary with the appropriate duplication flags set.
+This requires the application of the external import path switch on a per-module basis.

-Any compiler that needs to minimize the amount of code generation it performs, may do so by applying a pinning approach.
-A template instantiation is said to be pinned, iff it has been referenced by a non-templated symbol in the same module it was declared in.
-This includes variable declarations (such as globals) that are not found under a template or function parameters and return types.
+To optimize code generation, compilers may adopt a 'pinning' strategy.
+A template instantiation is considered 'pinned' if it is referenced by a non-templated symbol within the same module of its declaration.
+This pinning extends to variable declarations, including global variables, that are not encapsulated within a template, as well as to function parameters and return types.

-Once a template and its symbols has been pinned, the compiler may elide the code generation for these symbols when out of binary, and respect the exportation/dllimport symbol modes.
+Once a template and its associated symbols are pinned, the compiler has the discretion to omit code generation for these symbols when they are external to the binary.
+In such cases, the compiler should honor the designated exportation and DllImport symbol modes, ensuring efficient and error-free linkage.

 ### D Interface Generator

-The D interface generator is an exportation tool provided by the D compiler to omit symbol bodies and output a D file with the ``di`` file extension.
-It can be used in conjunction with the C parser (``ImportC``) to generate bindings to C libraries.
+The D interface generator, an exportation tool provided by the D compiler, facilitates the creation of `.di` files by omitting symbol bodies from a D file.
+This tool is particularly useful when used alongside the C parser (ImportC) for generating bindings to C libraries.
+However, a notable limitation of the current implementation is its inability to accurately respect symbol modes during exportation.

-One area of failure that it currrently has is the incapability to respect symbols modes for exportation.
-To resolve this the following changes are required:
+To address this, the following modifications are proposed:

+1. The generator should not automatically add the `extern` attribute to symbols.
-It must not introduce an ``extern`` attribute on a symbol, but may introduce ``export`` to all non-templated scopes iff the visibility override switch is set to export that module.
+2. The generator may add the `export` attribute to all non-templated scopes, but only if the visibility override switch is set to export the specific module.

-This change pairs with the cornerstone changes presented above so that:
+These adjustments are intended to work in conjunction with the cornerstone changes previously outlined.
+Consequently, they ensure that:

-1. Given a code base marked with export
-2. The ``.di`` generator will not add ``extern`` in addition to what was in the original source
+* For a codebase marked with `export`, the `.di` generator refrains from introducing additional extern attributes.
-3. Can be passed to the import path switch ``-I`` for a static library or object file
+* The resulting `.di` file can be used with the standard import path switch `-I` for static libraries or object files.
-4. Or be passed to the external import path switch ``-extI`` for a shared library dependency
+* Alternatively, the `.di` file can be applied with the external import path switch `-extI` when dealing with shared library dependencies.

 ### Symbol Exportation Mode Approaches

-Each symbol can be in different symbol modes.
-These are internal, DllExport and DllImport.
-An internal symbol is the default symbol mode, it may be accessed by other symbols in the same binary regardless of the module it is defined in.
-DllExport set that a symbol while compiling should also be accessible to other external binaries.
-DllImport will intruct the compiler to that a symbol is external to the binary and must have different code generated so that it may be accessed at runtime.

-Different strategies for describing how to select DllImport and internal modes, along with DllExport are presented next.
-These are:

-- Positive notation using ``export``.
-This is the default behavior of a D compiler.
+Each symbol can exist in one of three different modes: Internal, DllExport, and DllImport.

+1. __Internal Mode__: This is the default mode for symbols.
+An internal symbol can be accessed by other symbols within the same binary, regardless of the module in which it is defined.
+2. __DllExport Mode__: When set, this mode indicates that a symbol should be accessible not only within its own binary but also to external binaries.
+This is essential for compiling symbols intended for use across different binaries.
+3. __DllImport Mode__: This mode informs the compiler that the symbol is external to the current binary.
+The compiler, therefore, generates code to allow access to this symbol at runtime.

+The strategies for determining the appropriate mode for a symbol are as follows:

+* __Positive Annotation Using `export`__: This method represents the default behavior of the D compiler, where the `export` keyword is used to explicitly mark symbols for exportation.
-- Negative notation using visibility override switch.
-By default all symbols are not exported.
-You can use the visibility override switch to force all symbols to be exported instead.
-This allows for libraries that are not currently marked with ``export`` to export their symbols.
+* __Negative Annotation Using Visibility Override Switch__: By default, symbols not annotated with `export` are not exported.
+The visibility override switch can be employed to reverse this default behavior, forcing all symbols to be exported.
+This is particularly useful for libraries that have not been explicitly marked with `export` but need their symbols exported.
-- Lastly a corner case notation for when you need to determine if a symbol is internal or DllImport depending on build step.
-Useful for multi-step builds where interesting or conflicting symbols modes are present.
+* __Corner Case Annotation for Multi-step Builds__: This is a specialized notation for scenarios requiring a determination of whether a symbol is Internal or DllImport, depending on the build step.
+It is useful in multi-step build processes presenting intricate or conflicting symbol modes.

 #### Export Annotation

-The ``export`` attribute is given an identifier parameter which is interpreted to be a version.
+The `export` attribute is enhanced with the capability to take an identifier as a parameter.
+This identifier is interpreted as a version, requiring the following grammar change:

 ```diff
 VisibilityAttribute: